ethereum-optimism/community-hub/src/docs/developers/l2/new-fees.md

 - You should *not* allow users to change their `tx.gasPrice`
    - If they lower it, their transaction will get reverted
-   - If they increase it, they willl still have their tx immediately included, but will have overpaid.
+   - If they increase it, they will get their transaction included immediately (same as with the
+     correct price) but at a higher cost
 - Users are welcome to change their `tx.gasLimit` as it functions exactly like on L1
 - You can show the math :